wachaon/wes/docs/README.en.md

 ## `@wachaon/edge`

-*Internet Explorer* will be fully supported as of June 15, 2022.
+*Internet Explorer* will complete support with 2022/6/15.
 As a result, it becomes impossible to operate the application with `require('InternetExplorer.Application')` .

-An alternative would be to operate *Microsoft Edge based on Chromium* via a *web driver* , but `@wachaon/edge` simplifies *Edge* 's autopilot.
+An alternative would be to operate *Microsoft Edge based on Chromium* via the *web driver* . `@wachaon/edge` simplifies *Edge* autopilot.

 ### install